UmmItC/Blog/content/about/_index.md

 ## Why this blog?

-This blog is all about sharing my experiences.
-Like how to install arch linux. well, there is a lot of documentation out there, but there is too much to read and think about how to do it.
-So I wrote a blog post to make it easier for you to follow along.
+This blog aims to share my experiences and provide a guide on how to install Arch Linux.
+This blog aims to share my experiences.
+There are many articles that guide you on how to install Arch Linux. and my article provides simple and concise instructions, making it easy for readers to follow.
+Happy to help you guys!

 ### Blog in general

-90% of the time I will also be writing about Linux.
-The other 10% is games, windows, mac.
+I will mainly write about Linux, with occasional posts about games, Windows, Mac, and other topics.

 ### Favourite animal